-How did you get along with Lopez Portillo?
+How did you get along with López Portillo?

 I got along with him splendidly.

-Why did he threaten to sue you?24
+Why did he threaten to sue you?26

 Oh, that.
 He not only threatened to sue me, he challenged me to a duel!
 It was really just another case of not being able to admit being wrong.
 He had already been out of office for four years and his reputation was a shambles.
 People were barking at him in the streets.
 The thing came up because I was in Washington (after having resigned), having been called to testify before the Senate Committee on Foreign Relations and, specifically, the Subcommittee on Western Hemisphere Affairs chaired by Senator Jesse Helms.
-25 At one point Helms said, "Now, this fellow, López Portila [sic], is one of the richest men in the world, isn't he?"
-I said I had heard allegations to that effect (true) but that I had not been presented with any actual proof (also true).
-This was one of several tangents the chairman wanted to pursue that I was really trying to avoid.
-I saw no point in needlessly embarrassing the Mexicans.
-The papers in Mexico printed the story straight-except one.
-That one printed that I-not Senator Helms-had accused López Portillo of being one of the richest men in the world.
-I heard that López Portillo was upset by a mutual friend, and I sent word through that person it was one reporter's lie and to look at the other publications.
-But he had already published an open letter.
-I sent him the transcription of the hearing with a cover letter asking for a retraction and a letter of apology.
-The poor man did not respond.
-I actually felt quite sorry for him.
+At one point Helms said, "Now, this fellow, López Portila [sic], is one of the richest men in the world, isn't he?"

-24 UPI wire, "Gavin is a Slanderer, López Portillo Asserts," The New York Times, June 29, 1986.
+UPI wire, "Gavin is a Slanderer, López Portillo Asserts," The New York Times, June 29, 1986.